 These four areas are known as the “marquee issues.”

-The initiative has been tremendously successful, and has resulted thus far in consent decrees entered in federal district court that obligate refiners who produce 90% of the domestic refining capacity in the United States to implement measures to upgrade their pollution control equipment and operating practices for the four marquee issue areas.
-These settlements cover 105 refineries nationwide, in 30 consent decrees.
+The initiative has been tremendously successful, and has resulted thus far in consent decrees entered in federal district court that obligate refiners who produce more than 90% of the domestic refining capacity in the United States to implement measures to upgrade their pollution control equipment and operating practices for the four marquee issue areas.
+These settlements cover 108 refineries nationwide, in 33 consent decrees.

-In addition, the refineries will pay civil penalties of $73.5 million and perform supplemental environmental projects valued at $66 million.
-It is also expected that the settling refiners will spend close to $5 billion in order to comply with the requirements of the consent decrees.
+In addition, the refineries will pay civil penalties of more than $93 million and perform supplemental environmental projects valued at $80 million.
+It is also expected that the settling refiners will spend close to $6 billion in order to comply with the requirements of the consent decrees.

 These settlements will have a substantial positive benefit for health and the environment by removing significant amounts of harmful pollutants from the atmosphere.